Eknah/Forradia/README.md

 * Engine allows representation of world map as planets instead of regular flat maps
 * Open-source under MIT license
 * Cross-platform
-* Only two dependencies: OpenGL and SDL2
+* Only dependencies are SDL2-libraries and OpenGL-libraries

 ## Code Example
 **Engine implementation example**